atharvwagh23/Movie-Genre-Classification-Using-NLP/README.md

 7. **Hyperparameter Tuning** — tuned the Naive Bayes `alpha` (smoothing) parameter to improve accuracy.
 8. **Word Clouds** — visualized the most frequent words associated with specific genres.
 9. **Prediction** — built a reusable function to predict the genre of any new script snippet.
-10. **Submission File** — generated genre predictions for the entire test set in Kaggle submission format.

 ## 📊 Results